Lena Herzog

-Elena Herzog (née Pisetski; born in 1970) is a Russian-American visual artist and photographer.
+Elena Herzog (born 1970) is a Russian-American visual artist and photographer.

-Biography
+Early life

-Elena Pisetski was born in Sverdlovsk, in what was then the Russian SFSR, Soviet Union, in 1970.
-She moved to Leningrad in 1987 to attend the Philological Faculty of Leningrad University, where she studied languages (English and Spanish) and literature.
+Elena Pisetski was born in 1970 in Sverdlovsk, Russian SFSR (present-day Yekaterinburg, Russia).
+In 1987, Herzog moved to Leningrad (now St. Petersburg) to attend the Philological Faculty of Leningrad University, where she studied languages (English and Spanish) and literature.
 In 1990, she emigrated to the United States and graduated with a degree in philosophy from Mills College, specializing in the history and philosophy of science.
 Herzog was also a research consultant at Stanford University.

+Career

 She started taking photographs in 1997 and studied photographic printing techniques with Italian printer Ivan Dalla Tana in Milan and later with French printer Marc Valesella.
 Herzog combines some of the very early photographic darkroom processes with contemporary ones and her own techniques to achieve her desired effects.

 Herzog's work ranges from classical documentary to the experimental and conceptual and has been published and reviewed in The New Yorker, The New York Times, The Los Angeles Times, The Paris Review, Harper’s Magazine, El País, El Mundo The Believer, The British Journal of Photography, and Cabinet, among others.
 Her work has been exhibited at the Los Angeles County Museum of Art, Pasadena Museum of California Art, Yerba Buena Center for the Arts (San Francisco), the International Center of Photography (New York), and the British Museum, among others.